 Advice for starting a new food business

-You can contact us to request a new business pack to help when starting up a new food business.
+You can contact us for some basic advice about starting up a new food business.
 You should also visit the Food Standards Agency website for further information.

 Whilst anyone can open a food business, we advise you to gain catering experience and/or qualifications.